 3. Modified Phase

 In this phase, you will modify the Low FODMAP diet based on what you learned in the Reintroduction Phase.
 You will add back the FODMAP foods you passed in the challenges and continue to restrict the ones that triggered your symptoms.
 The goal of this phase is to find the most varied, nutritious diet possible while minimizing your IBS symptoms.
 The more foods you are able to eat, the easier it will be to adhere to the diet long-term.

 Navigating the diet

 Though getting started on a low FODMAP diet may seem daunting, it’s easier than ever thanks to new resources available.
 Monash University tests foods for FODMAP content and features their results in the FODMAP app.
+The Fig phone app lets you scan products at the grocery store and see if they are likely Low FODMAP or not.
+You can also search for hard-to-find products at more than 100 grocery stores.
 The Fig Browser Extension (available in USA and Canada for now) helps you find groceries and recipes that are likely Low FODMAP.
-The Fig Aisle (coming soon) helps you find Low FODMAP products at your favorite grocery stores.

 The Low FODMAP diet won’t work for everyone who tries it, but it’s certainly worth a try if you’ve been suffering with IBS symptoms.
 The effort you put forth will pay off when you finally learn what your personal triggers are and hopefully find symptom relief.